 Employees should receive communication from their supervisor regarding the anticipated date of return to on-campus work, including a timeline to prepare for that transition.
 Additionally, in preparation of returning to campus, employees will also need to complete the e-learning for TSU's Return to On-Campus Work prior to an employee's return to campus.

-Employees are not required to disclose if they are in a high-risk category based upon preexisting medical condition.
+Employees are not required to disclose if they are in a high-risk category based upon preexisting medical conditions.
 If an employee considers him or herself to be high-risk for COVID-19 based on the CDC guidelines and have concerns regarding returning to on-campus work, the employee may voluntarily discuss with his or her manager or may request an accommodation from HR.
 If an employee voluntarily discloses, this information will be kept confidential in accordance with TSU personnel policies.